Lymphadenopathy is commonly referred to as enlarged lymph nodes. This is part of the body’s immune response to any type of foreign invader.

 - Inguinal bubo

-- Suppuration of cervical glands in primary lesion of mouth(rare)
+- Suppuration of cervical glands in the primary lesion of the mouth(rare)

 - Acute onset